 Oatmeal Chocolate Chip Peanut Butter & Browned Butter Cookies

-Recipe adapted from: Averie Cooks
+Recipe adapted from: Averie Cooks 1/2 cup browned butter

 1/3 cup peanut butter